Rio Salado College

 Rio Salado College is a public community college headquartered in Tempe, Arizona United States.
-It is part of the Maricopa County Community College District and accredited by The Higher Learning Commission.
-It offers associate degree and certificate programs in online, in-person, and hybrid formats.
+It is part of the Maricopa County Community College District and accredited by the Higher Learning Commission.
+It offers bachelor's and associate degrees and certificate programs.

 History

 Rio Salado College was founded on March 14, 1978 as one of 10 Maricopa Community Colleges.
 At the time, the college offered remote classrooms in 180 facilities throughout the Valley of the Sun.
 Rio Salado College offered its first online classes in 1996 and by 2006 had converted a majority of its course offerings to an online format.
 The school is recognized as a leader in higher education innovation, specializing in online education and distance learning.

 Accreditation

 Rio Salado College is accredited by The Higher Learning Commission.

 Campuses

 Tempe Headquarters

 The administrative headquarters of Rio Salado College are in Tempe, Arizona.
 Rio Salado relocated from its original location in Phoenix to Tempe in 1996.
 The Tempe location houses three main buildings: The Conference Center at Rio, the Tower at Rio, and the Rio at Hohokam administrative building.